inkline/inkline/packages/inkline.io/pages/docs/forms/textarea.md

 # Textarea

-Allow your users to input data directly from the keyboard, on multiple lines. { .lead }
+Textareas are form components used to for inputting data directly from the keyboard, on multiple lines. { .lead }

 ### Example